-10. Account Manager Introduction Email
+9. Account Manager Introduction Email Template

-It can be tricky to send out that first email, as an account manager.
+It can be tricky to send out that first email as an account manager.
 Your new client has probably been speaking with one or more other employees at your company and has gotten relatively acquainted with them.

 I'm [Your name], and I'm very excited to be your new Account Manager at [Your company]!
 I've heard great things about you from my teammates, and I'm hoping they've said some good things about me, too.

 My role will be to guide you through anything you need.
-If you ever have questions, run into problems, consider an upgrade, or anything at all, I'm the one for the job.
+If you ever have questions, run into problems, consider an upgrade or anything at all, I'm the one for the job.
 We will be working closely together, and I'll be helping you navigate your new product.

 After eight incredible years at [Your company], I'm excited to inform you that I have just accepted an offer to move on to [New company].
-This new role will be an important player in advancing my career, and I couldn't feel more grateful for the opportunity.
+This new role will be an essential player in advancing my career, and I couldn't feel more grateful for the opportunity.

-However, that sadly means that I will no longer be your Account Manager here.
+However, that means that I will no longer be your Account Manager here.
 I have enjoyed watching you grow and cheering on your successes.
 Working with you has taught me so much, and I will carry this knowledge on to this next chapter in my life.

-12. Free Trial Email Template
+11. Free Trial Email Template

 If you notice a prospect who seems interested in your products but fails to make a purchase, don't sweep them under the rug.
-That's a perfect opportunity to mention a free trial.
+This is a perfect opportunity to mention a free trial.

-Prospects might be curious to learn more about your products but are nervous to put down their card when they haven't gotten to fully interact with it.
-By offering a free trial, you are gaining the prospect's trust.
-In addition, once a customer gets acquainted with a product during a free trial, it's hard to turn it down.
+Prospects might be curious to learn more about your products but nervous to show their cards when they haven't gotten a chance to interact with your company thoroughly.
+By offering a free trial, you're gaining the prospect's trust.
+Additionally, once a customer gets acquainted with a product during a free trial, it's harder to turn it down.

 If you're interested, email me back or give me a call.
 I can talk you through all the details and get you set up.

-13. Renewal Reminder Email Template
+12. Renewal Reminder Email Template